codesofTG/TGCodes-Netflix-landing-page-clone/README.md

 Note: The functionality to play videos, navigate to other pages, and interact with the clone beyond the static content is not implemented in this code.
 ## Contributing

 Contributions are always welcome and highly appreciated!
-If you have any suggestions, improvements, bug fixes, or exciting ideas to enhance the Showcase of 30-Day JavaScript Projects, please don't hesitate to contribute.
+If you have any suggestions, improvements, bug fixes, or exciting ideas to enhance the landing page, please don't hesitate to contribute.

 To contribute, follow these steps: